Residential Exemptions -

 Several municipalities in Massachusetts offer a reduction in property tax burden for qualified owners who live in a property as their primary residence.
 This is known colloquially as the Residential Exemption.

-Below is a list of the Greater Boston municipalities that offer a residential exemption, along with each municipality’s deadline for FY2025 (they are all March 31 or April 1), and links to instructions & applications.
-We are currently mid-fiscal year, and your residential exemption would indeed apply for this current fiscal year (which runs from July 2024 to June 2025).
+Below is a list of the Greater Boston municipalities that offer a residential exemption, along with each municipality’s deadline for FY2026 (the deadlines are all March 31 or April 1), and links to instructions & applications.
+Your residential exemption would apply for this current fiscal year (which runs from July 2025 to June 2026), with the application deadline timed with the end of the third quarter of the fiscal year.
 Note that during the COVID-19 pandemic, the usual order of deadlines and date-of-occupation requirements became more flexible, but they have since returned to the standard cycle.

 The exemption will typically appear as a credit applied to your 4th quarter tax bill.